Wayne Goodman: Deep brain stimulation

-Goodman conducts research in the use of Deep Brain Stimulation (DBS) for treatment-resistant psychiatric disorders.
+Goodman conducts research in the use of Deep brain stimulation (DBS) for treatment-resistant psychiatric disorders.
 He has published on the use of DBS for intractable OCD.
-In October 2016, The National Institute of Neurological Disorders and Stroke awarded him a grant for research aimed at developing a new generation of DBS technology.
-The funding, which was re-issued by the NIH for 2017, is part of President Obama's Brain Research through Advancing Innovative Neurotechnologies (BRAIN) Initiative.
+In October 2016, The National Institute of Neurological Disorders and Stroke awarded him a grant for research aimed at developing adaptive DBS for OCD.
+Other grants include an award in 2025 to evaluate the preliminary efficacy and safety of DBS in treatment-resistant bipolar depression.
+The funding is part of the Brain Research through Advancing Innovative Neurotechnologies (BRAIN) Initiative.

 Service with the Food and Drug Administration

 Goodman served as chair of the FDA Psychopharmacology Drug Advisory Committee (PDAC) from 2004 to 2008.
 During that time period, the FDA deliberated and eventually decided to require a Black Box warning on suicidality for all antidepressant drugs.
 Goodman voted in favor of the Black Box warning for the pediatric population in 2004.
 Two years later, he voted that the warning be extended up to age 24.
 He has also served on the FDA Neurological Devices Advisory Committee.